Nightflyers (film)

-Nightflyers is a 1987 American science fiction horror film based on Nightflyers, a 1980 novella by George R. R. Martin.
-Martin himself co-wrote the film with Robert Jaffe.
+Nightflyers is a 1987 American science fiction horror film based on the 1980 novella of the same name by George R. R. Martin.
+Martin himself co-wrote the screenplay with Robert Jaffe.

 Plot

-In the 21st century, the scientist D’Brannin has decoded an alien signal from the Valkrens, and he’s assembled a team with questionable credentials to locate the source, including Audrey, Keelor, Darryl, Lilly, Jon Winderman (a class ten telepath), Jon's assistant Eliza, and Miranda (who narrates).
+In the 21st century, after scientist D’Brannin has decoded an alien signal from the Valkrens, he assembles a team with questionable credentials to locate the source, including Audrey, Keelor, Darryl, Lilly, Jon Winderman (a class ten telepath), Jon's assistant Eliza, and Miranda (who narrates).
 They board the ship, called the Nightflyer, and are welcomed by a holograph of the captain, Royd Eris, as D'Brannin explains the ship is completely automated so that the captain can stay in his cabin.

 Jon is increasingly concerned as he telepathically senses something wrong.
 Little cameras everywhere watch the crew, and Lilly is unable to access the computer.
 Royd holographically confides in Miranda that he is a cross-sex clone of his "mother," a telepath/telekinetic who died before he was incubated, and that he has been raised by the computer that runs the ship.
 He is used to zero-g and has no natural immunity, and though direct contact with humans may likely kill him he wants to leave the ship once they return.

 Jon tells everyone that the Nightflyer is alive and it wants to hurt them before the kitchen explodes, injuring Darryl, and the ship electrically restrains Royd in his cabin; the ship doesn’t want him to leave.
 The team decides they want to turn back, but Miranda reveals that the computer won't let them.
 Jon takes some kind of enhancement drug and sees the apparent soul of the ship before killing Eliza.
 He tells Miranda that the computer is actually Royd’s mother Adara, who transferred her consciousness into the core of the ship, and that Adara would kill all of them to ensure that Royd stays.
 Jon says that they need to break into the stone crypt that stores her core and destroy it.
 As they continue to talk, Jon appears to be possessed by Adara before sedating Miranda and bringing her to the medical bay.
 Miranda recovers and fights the possessed Jon, who ends up decapitated by the medical equipment.